 Wildlife Game Drives:

-Game Drives in Murchison Falls Park are simply a great way to experience the African Wild in Uganda.
+Game Drives in Murchison Falls Park are a great way to experience the African Wild in Uganda.

-Nile River Boat Safari:
+Nile River Boat Cruise:

 Another highlight of any safari visit to Murchison Falls National Park is the boat ride up to the falls, almost a scene out of a National Geographic Special on TV, only better because you there see hippos frolic in the water (they do not swim but bounce off the bottom of river or lake),

-Nile Crocodiles mouths wide open sunning themselves along the banks.
+Nile Crocodiles’ mouths wide open, sunning themselves along the banks.
 Murchison Falls has some of the giant Nile crocodiles in all of Africa.

-The Elephant herds are coming to bathe and water, Buffaloes in numbers, various species of antelopes and many water birds, one cannot imagine the scenic shoreline you will see on a boat safari up the River Nile.
+The Elephant herds are coming to bathe and water, Buffaloes in numbers, various species of antelopes, and many water birds; one cannot imagine the scenic shoreline you will see on a boat safari up the River Nile.

 Take the 45-minute hike up to the falls and be refreshed by the mist, feel the ground shake and vibrate under your feet – a most fantastic experience.

-The trail is also part of the famed Baker Trail, named after Samuel and Florence Baker.
+The Trail is also part of the famed Baker Trail, named after Samuel and Florence Baker.